 - Franchise Testimonials

 Many people dream of one day striking it out alone and being their own boss.
 The idea of choosing your own hours, answering only to yourself and keeping the profits of your hard work is appealing to many.
 Starting your own business, though, is risky, and the prospect of going it alone can be daunting.

-An oven cleaning business offers low start-up costs, minimal initial outlay and the potential to get up and running nice and quickly.
+A UK oven cleaning business offers low start-up costs, minimal initial outlay and the potential to get up and running nice and quickly.
 This is a diverse and competitive industry dominated by small oven cleaning service companies, and the variety of options for those wondering how to set up can be overwhelming.
-With that in mind, I’m going to answer some of the questions you have and explain the steps you’ll have to take to set up your very own oven cleaning business.
+With that in mind, I’m going to answer some of the questions you have and explain the steps you’ll have to take to set up your very own UK oven cleaning business.

 About the cleaning industry

 First, let’s take a little look at the industry as a whole, and assess what a prospective business owner can expect.